qnd0003/Djikstra-Algorithm/README.md

   go run main.go ./graphfile

 graph file:
-  undirected graph
-  three fields, first and second the is the nodes, and the third field is the vertices number example,
+  undirected graph with three fields, first and second column are the nodes, and the third field is the vertices number example,

   A B 9